-The vertical speed indicator (VSI) tape is found on the right side of the altimeter display along upper right side of the GDU 1040 Primary Flight Display.
+The Vertical Speed Indicator (VSI) tape is found on the right side of the altimeter display along the upper right side of the PFD.
 The vertical speed pointer moves up and down the fixed VSI scale and shows the rate of climb or descent in digits inside the pointer.
 The VSI tape has a notch on the right edge at the 0 feet/min index for reference.
 Rate of descent is shown with a negative sign in front of the digits.
 Vertical speed must exceed 100 feet/min in climb or descent before digits will appear in the VSI pointer.